The New Seekers: Recent career

-Today's New Seekers toured from 2006 with the latest line up of Paul Layton, Donna Jones, Francine Rees, Mick Flinn and Mark Hankins.
-A CD of the 2006 tour was released which includes all of the group's hits along with some cover versions.
+The New Seekers toured from 2006 with a line up of Paul Layton, Donna Jones, Francine Rees, Mick Flinn and Mark Hankins.
+A CD of the 2006 tour was released which includes the group's hits and some cover versions.
 With a Royal Variety performance at St James's Palace, London for Charles, Prince of Wales and Camilla, Duchess of Cornwall and an appearance on ITV's This Morning, they completed 2006.
 The New Seekers helped host a garden party in 2007 at Buckingham Palace.
-This was repeated the following year along with a special show at The Tower of London and a return batch of concerts in British theatres.
+This was repeated the following year along with a show at The Tower of London and a return batch of concerts in British theatres.
 The 40th anniversary of the group in 2009 was celebrated by a 35-date UK concert tour, which began at London's Shaw Theatre on 31 January and continued throughout the year.
 In July 2009, an album was released; It's Been Too Long – Greatest Hits and More, comprising the group's hits and some new recordings.
-It became a success by entering the UK album charts at No. 17 – their first album to enter the chart for 35 years.
+It entered the UK Albums Chart at No. 17, their first album to enter that chart for 35 years.

 In 2011 and 2012 Marty Kristian released two albums of demo recordings from the 1970s and 1980s.

-Peter Doyle died on 13 October 2001, from throat cancer, aged 52.
-Kathy Ann Rae died on 11 January 2011, from cancer, aged 53.
-Danny (Kevin) Finn died on 24 February 2016 of pulmonary embolism at the age of 71.